JialingYu/AI-for-Trading/projects/natural language processing on financial statements/readme.md

 ### read 10-k reports from a csv file
-- read the csv file into a pandas dataframe;
+- read the csv file of 10-k reports from the US Securities and Exchange Commission into a pandas dataframe;
 - get the text between the html label `<DOCUMENT>` and `</DOCUMENT>` using regular expression ;
 - get the document type after the html label `<TYPE>` using regular expression `<TYPE>[^\n]+`;
 - filter out non 10-k documents